Our food sovereignty projects

 Food sovereignty in the Andes

 Background information In the strategic area of food sovereignty, we work with numerous indigenous smallholders.
 The projects are being developed in the greater Cusco area (Peru) and in the catchment area of Lake Titicaca (Bolivia and Peru).
 In these areas, the population lacks a varied, balanced and healthy diet.
-However, extreme weather events such as drought and prolonged extreme cold and frost [...]
+In addition, extreme weather events such as drought and prolonged extreme cold and frost [...]

 Promoting food sovereignty in South Sudan